-white gold borders embellished with finely detailed Art Deco
+gold borders with finely detailed Art Deco motifs.
+The

-As the above photo of the reverse of one of the cufflinks illustrates, the cufflinks and shirt studs are well crafted in solid 14kt yellow gold.
-The maker's attention to detail can be seen in the sturdy brackets and cross bars which secure the cufflinks on the cuff, as well the cleanly finished surfaces and crisp edges..
+The reverse of the cufflinks and shirt studs are crafted in 14kt yellow gold.
+The maker's attention to detail can be seen in the sturdy brackets and cross bars which secure the cufflinks when worn.
+Also note the brightly polished surfaces and crisp, slightly rounded edges.

-The cross bars are stamped with the maker's mark of Larter & Sons separating "14" and "K".
-The maker's mark is the profile of a spring-loaded shirt stud patented by Halsey Larter in 1898 and popularized by Larter & Sons in the early 20th century.
+The cross bars are stamped with the maker's mark of Larter & Sons (a shirt stud in profile) stamped between "14" and "K" indicating the purity of the gold.
+The spring-loaded shirt stud was patented be Halsey Larter in 1898 and popularized by the Larter firm during the early 20th century.

-Larter & Sons was founded in 1865 and made fine cufflinks and tuxedo sets during the late Victorian era and for much of the 20th century.
+Larter & Sons was founded in 1865 and made fine cufflinks, tuxedo and dress sets during the late Victorian era and for much of the 20th century.
 The firm had a sales office in New York City and manufactured its jewelry across the Hudson River in Newark, New Jersey.

 Name: Onyx Jazz